CS-AWARE-NEXT/cs-aware-next.github.io/content/podcasts.md

 ***
 ### 3 questions – 3 answers: The first CS-AWARE-NEXT Podcast

- We happy to announce the first CS-AWARE-NEXT Podcast with Chris Wills!
+ We are happy to announce the first CS-AWARE-NEXT Podcast with Chris Wills!

 Chris is Founder and Member of the Management Board of the CS-AWARE Corporation, and has worked as a member of the CS-AWARE project, leading the socio-technical analysis of the cybersecurity situations in the two major European cities that were partners in the project.